-- B. Changes Requiring Development Plan Approval.
-These changes shall include the following: - 1.
-Changes in lot arrangement, or addition of buildable lots that change approved density of the development; - 2.
-Changes in site design requirements, such as location of required landscaping, signage, building height, architectural character, cube and/or footprint, or other such requirements of the Planning and Zoning Ordinance; - 3.
-Changes to the internal street system or off-street parking areas; - 4.
-Changes in drainage management structures; - 5.
-Changes in the Open Space Plan; - 6.
+- Changes in functional uses of open space, where such change constitutes an intensification of use of the open space; and/or - Changes in the final governing agreements where such changes conflict with the approved Outline Plan. - Changes Requiring Development Plan Approval.
+These changes shall include the following: - Changes in lot arrangement, or addition of buildable lots that change approved density of the development; - Changes in site design requirements, such as location of required landscaping, signage, building height, architectural character, cube and/or footprint, or other such requirements of the Planning and Zoning Ordinance;

+Changes to the internal street system or off-street parking areas;

+Changes in drainage management structures;

+- 5. Changes in the Open Space Plan; - 6.
 Changes in access to the development site, where such change amounts to an intensification in the traffic patterns of roadways of classification higher than local; and/or - 7.
 All other changes not expressly addressed under Section 9-7A07A shall require new Development Plan approval.